psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 "Nowe, gentle Gawaine, chuse," quoth shee,
 "And make thy choice with care;
 "Whether by night, or else by daye,
-"Shall I be foule or faire ?" —
+"Shall I be foule or faire?" —

 — "To have thee foule still in the night,
 "When I with thee should playe!